10 - Standardized assessment measures

 In undertaking this work, the LOINC Committee agreed to adopt a unified Method of CMS Assessment across all instruments, rather than having a Method specific to the assessment instrument that was first modeled in LOINC.
 This change encourages and facilitates re-use of assessment variables across instruments where appropriate.

-We have also enhanced the RELMA program with links to the CMS assessment item codes that are searchable as "Related Codes".
-For example, searching "RelatedCodes: BB0700" in RELMA will return the LOINC term that represents the CMS assessment item "Expression of ideas and wants".
+We have also enhanced the search functionality in RELMA and on search.loinc.org with links to the CMS assessment item codes that are searchable as "Related Codes".
+For example, searching "RelatedCodes: BB0700" will return the LOINC term that represents the CMS assessment item "Expression of ideas and wants".

 Vreeman DJ, McDonald CJ, Huff SM.
 LOINC® - A Universal Catalog of Individual Clinical Observations and Uniform Representation of Enumerated Collections.
 Int J Funct Inform Personal Med.
 2010;3(4):273-291.
 Epub 2011 May 23.
 PubMed: 22899966.↩